hakkd/ChoreAssign/README.md

 - As a user, I want to be able to create a new chore with a name, description, frequency (daily, weekly, or monthly), and time commitment and add it to a list of chores
-- As a user, I want to view the existing list of chores to be assigned
+- As a user, I want to view the existing list of chores
-- As a user, I want to be able to edit an existing chore in the list of chores to be assigned
+- As a user, I want to be able to edit an existing chore in the list of chores to be assigned !!!TODO
-- As a user, I want to be able to delete a chore from the list of chores to be assigned
+- As a user, I want to be able to delete a chore from the list of chores to be assigned !!!TODO
 - As a user, I want to be able to create a household member with a name and empty list of assigned chores
 - As a user, I want to view the existing household members
-- As a user, I want to be able to remove household members
+- As a user, I want to be able to remove a household member
 - As a user, I want to be able to assign multiple chores to individual household members
-- As a user, I want to be able to remove/edit chores assigned to household members
+- As a user, I want to be able to remove chores assigned to household members
-- As a user, I want to be able to view the chores assigned to each household member
+- As a user, I want to be able to view the chores assigned to each household member !!!TODO
 - As a user, I want to be able to view all household members and the chores assigned to them
-- As a user, I want to be able to view the total weekly/monthly time required for chores assigned to a household member
+- As a user, I want to be able to view the total time required for chores assigned to a household member